EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: EgoVITA

-\paragraph{Teacher-guided phase.} During the first 200 RL steps, for each sample, each of the $k=8$ rollout verifications is compared to a teacher-generated reference verification.
-This reward guides the model to match the teacher’s reasoning quality:
+\textit{Teacher-guided phase.} During the first 200 RL steps, each of the $k=8$ rollout verifications is compared to a teacher-generated reference verification.
+The confidence reward encourages the policy to assign a higher likelihood to the teacher output relative to its own rollout:

-where $y^{\text{T}}$ and $y^{\text{P}}$ denote teacher and policy outputs, respectively.
-We use Qwen2.5-VL-72B~\cite{qwen2_5vl} as the teacher.
-This phase helps the model learn stable and coherent verification before self-improvement begins.
+where $\gamma$ is a scaling coefficient controlling the strength of the preference signal, and $y^{T}$ and $y^{P}$ denote the teacher and policy verification outputs, respectively.
+We use Qwen2.5-VL-72B~\cite{qwen2_5vl} as a teacher model that generates exocentric verification rationales conditioned on the egocentric plan.
+This warm-up phase aligns the exocentric verifier with teacher-generated third-person audits conditioned on the predicted first-person plan.